json-schema-org/blog/pages/posts/remote-case-study.md

 "JSON Schema has proven its value as part of our core tooling ecosystem to validate data and generate its visual representations, such as forms and tables, which are a fundamental piece to take our services to a large-scale without compromising accuracy, speed, and most importantly, customer happiness!"
 We are glad you've found value in JSON Schema Sandrina!
 Long may it continue.

 Thank you to [Sandrina Pereira](https://www.linkedin.com/in/sandrina-p), Staff Frontend Engineer, and [Remote.com](https://remote.com), for allowing and enabling us to share this case study with you.
-Sandrina would also like to acknowledge and thank her colleagues who joined her on this journey so far: [André Albuquerque](https://pt.linkedin.com/in/amalbuquerque), [António Capelo](https://www.linkedin.com/in/antoniocapelo/), [António Silva](https://www.linkedin.com/in/antonio-silva-0a6a72b4/), [Livia Barbosa](https://www.linkedin.com/in/liviaab/), and [João Almeida](https://www.linkedin.com/in/engjoaoalmeida/).
+Sandrina would also like to acknowledge and thank her colleagues who joined her on this journey: [André Albuquerque](https://pt.linkedin.com/in/amalbuquerque), [António Capelo](https://www.linkedin.com/in/antoniocapelo/), [António Silva](https://www.linkedin.com/in/antonio-silva-0a6a72b4/), [Livia Barbosa](https://www.linkedin.com/in/liviaab/), and [João Almeida](https://www.linkedin.com/in/engjoaoalmeida/).